klbessette/raging-a11y/README.md

 - Summarizes findings grouped by severity.
 - Drill down to issues and offending elements.
 - Identify offending elements on the page.
+- Export violations and incomplete tests to CSV format.

 ## Installation